-Essentially every for-profit corporation in the U.S. is required to pay taxes on its income each year.
+Practically every for-profit corporation in the U.S. is required to pay taxes on its income each year.
 Most states also have their own corporate income tax.
-All corporations in Oregon, Wisconsin are required to pay it.
+All corporations in Oregon, Illinois are required to pay it.

-The tax rate in Wisconsin for corporations probably also differs from the taxes that individuals must pay.
-In some states, the government has decided that their interests would be best served by making corporate taxes as low as possible.
+The tax rate in Illinois for corporations probably also differs from the taxes that individuals must pay.
+In some states, the government has determined that their interests would be best served by making corporate taxes as low as possible.
 So in many states, the tax rate for corporations is much lower than the one paid by individuals, unlike the federal corporate tax.

-Whatever their legal tax rate, all corporations in Oregon, Wisconsin are required to comply with state and federal income tax laws.
-Failure to pay income tax can be punished by massive fines, which can sometimes prove financially ruinous.
+Whatever their legal tax rate, all corporations in Oregon, Illinois are obligated to comply with state and federal income tax laws.
+Failure to pay income tax can be punished by massive fines, which can occasionally prove financially ruinous.

-How Can a Oregon, Wisconsin Corporate Tax Lawyer Help?
+How Can a Oregon, Illinois Corporate Tax Lawyer Help?